will123195/bleh/README.md

 For example: [`handlebars-helpers.js`](sample-app/lib/handlebars-helpers.js)

-Also, if you're using the `html5` layout, a global `render()` function is available to render any of your `.html` templates on the client.
+Also, if you're using the `html5` layout, you can use `window.render()`  to render any of your `.html` templates on the client side.
+You can see the templates you have available with `console.log(Handlebars.templates)`.

 ```js
 var html = render('partials/hello', data)